BeerCraftr’s 1-gallon Recipe Collection

 Well hops tend to be get all the glamour and attention these days, I strongly believe that the real stars of the show—what makes beer fascinating, delicious, and perhaps even nutritious, is yeast.
 And to think that humans brewed for thousands of years before we truly understood the critical role yeast plays in making our favourite concoction.
 I for one, love brewing with all types of yeast strains.
 Tasting the difference from one strain to the next can be such a fascinating way to explore beer.
 If that’s your thing, browse through my massive list of yeasts to pick the perfect one for your next brew.

-I know we’re not all history buffs, and some of us could go years or decades brewing delicious beer without every paying attention to the nomenclature and history of the beers were making.
-But sometimes, to perfect our beer, it can help to understand the history of that style and it characteristics.
-Of course, these are super rough guidelines.
-What we probably all love about the craft beer movement is how most breweries are pushing boundaries, inventing new styles and often ignoring the rules.
-But to break rules, you need to know the rules.
-And while styles are by no means regulatory by any stretch of the imagination, they serve as rough guide posts for us to follow, or be aware of as we brew.
+Sometimes, to perfect our beer, it can help to understand the history of that style and its characteristics.
+While styles are by no means regulatory by any stretch of the imagination, they serve as rough guide posts for us to follow, or be aware of as we brew.

 Understand Malt: Beer’s Soul